Štefan Butkovič

-Dr. Štefan Butkovič, CSc. (* 20 May 1908, Prešov – † 21 April 2001, Košice) was a Slovak historian and museologist.
+Štefan Butkovič (20 May 1908 – 21 April 2001) was a Slovak historian and museologist.
 He was the founder and first director of the Slovak Technical Museum in Košice.
 He considered communication of scientific and technological progress to the general public one of the key missions of his professional life.

 Early life

-Štefan Butkovič was born in the salt-mining village of Soľná Baňa (meaning "Salt Mine"), (Austria-Hungary, now Solivar, part of Prešov, Slovakia).
+Štefan Butkovič was born on 20 May 1908 in the salt-mining village of Soľná Baňa, Austria-Hungary (now Solivar, part of Prešov, Slovakia).
 His father Viktor Butkovič (1880–1947) was a mechanic in a saltworks plant, his mother Katarína, born Fričovská (1872–1932), was a tailor.
 Soľná Baňa has been known for salt mining since the 16th century.
 Salt production dramatically changed when the mine was flooded in the 18th century: afterwards the saline brine was extracted using a horse-drawn mechanism (replaced later by an electric pump) and stored in purpose-built buildings.
 Salt was then obtained from the brine by evaporation in large indoor heated open pans. Štefan Butkovič grew up in this rare industrial environment from an early age and this significantly affected his professional interests.